 Additional detail is provided for Pediatric sub-specialty and Special Programs of training.

 Postgraduate Year (PGY) terminology is used in all PMTIO reports.
 Based on an agreement between the Professional Association of Residents of Ontario (then PAIRO) and the Council of Academic Hospitals of Ontario (the OCOTH), all PGY-1 trainees from 1993 were assigned to their level of training in 1994 and onward.
 PGY terminology replaces resident.

-Trainees counted under CEB are funded by the Ministry of Health and Long-Term Care’s Clinical Education Budget.
+Trainees counted under CEB are funded by the Ministry of Health’s Clinical Education Budget.
 All other trainees are counted as Not CEB Funded.

 Age is calculated in the following way: